Frequently Asked Questions about Residential Supervisory Locations (RSLs)

 Q38: What enhancements to Form BR functionality have occurred since the Alert was issued on June 18, 2024?
 Updated

-A38: In July 2024, FINRA implemented Form BR functionality enhancements related to initial Form BR filings to account for RSL designations of new locations for FINRA, and for jurisdictions and the NYSE, as applicable, that have either accepted the RSL designation or not (see July 18, 2024 Alert).
+A38: To date, FINRA implemented Form BR functionality enhancements related to initial and amendment Form BR filings to account for RSL designations of new locations for FINRA, the NYSE, and for jurisdictions, as applicable, that have either accepted the RSL designation or not (see July 18, 2024 Alert and October 7, 2024 Alert).

 Additional guidance with respect to the enhancements to Form BR functionality for initial and amendment Form BR filings is provided below.
-See also SRO/Jurisdiction Fee and Setting Schedule – Web CRD for a current list of jurisdictions and the NYSE that have or have not accepted the RSL designation.
+See also SRO/Jurisdiction Fee and Setting Schedule – Web CRD that includes an “Accepts RSL” column that lists the jurisdictions and the NYSE to indicate the regulators that have accepted the RSL designation.

 Accounting for the RSL Designation Through Form BR – Initial and Amendment